-W Management, and residential service for SUD.
+Managerr service for provides treatment and viviti will continue Kentucky's Click Here f Management, and residential service for SUD.
 DMS also provides medication assisted treatment with buprenorphine, and vivitrol.
 These services will continue under Kentucky's State Plan.
-Click Here for State Plan Amendment DMS Senior Behavioral Health Policy Advisor will oversee completion of tasks.
+Click Here for State Plan.
+Amendment DMS Senior Behavioral Health Policy Advisor will oversee completion of tasks.
 Estimated completion September 12, 2019.
-Coverage of intensive Int outpatient services [Int Statistic fire free or or or pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed pressed presse Intensive Outpatient Program (IOP) is currently a covered service through Kentucky's State Plan and is an alternative to or transition from inpatient hospitalization or partial hospitalization for mental health or substance use disorders.
-IOP must be provided at least three (3) hours per day and at least three (3) days per week.
+Coverage of intensive (IOP) is contipationt services service the State Plan alternative from inpation in partial mental he disorders.
+Provided hours per three (3) of service worken three (3) of service worken three (4) to six (4) to six (5) Intensive Outpatient Program (IOP) is currently a covered service through Kentucky's State Plan and is an alternative to or transition from inpatient hospitalization or partial hospitalization for mental health or substance use disorders.
+IOP must be provided at least three (3) hours per day and at least three (3) hours per day and at least three (4) days per week.
 This service will continue under Kentucky's State Plan.
-Partial Hospitalization is a short-term (average of four (4) to six (6) weeks), less than 24 hour, intensive treatment program for individuals experiencing significant impairment to daily functioning due to substance Currently Partial Hospitalization may be provided in a hospital or Community Mental Health Center (CMHC).
+Partial Hospitalization is a short-term (average of four (4) to six (6) weeks), less than 24 hour, intensive treatment program for individuals experiencing significant impairment to daily Currently Partial Hospitalization may be provided in a hospital or Community Mental Health Center (CMHC).
 Propose to add Behavioral Health Services Organization (BHSO) as an allowable setting to perform partial hospitalization services.
 Will continue to cover IOP throughout the demonstration under State Plan.
 Amend regulations adding partial hospitalization to the service array for a BHSO.
 DMS Senior Behavioral Health Policy Advisor will oversee completion of tasks.
-September 12, 2019 completion fimplementation plan.
+September 12, 2019 completion time from approval of implementation plan.